scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Path Offset Calculations {#offset-calc}

-The path offset calculations are used by the SCION border routers to determine the Info Field and Hop Field that are currently valid for the packet on its way through the network.
+SCION border routers use path offsets to determine the currently active Info Field and Hop Field for the packet.

 The following rules apply when calculating the path offsets: